 #2 Make the most of race day: race more than one race.

-This suggestion depends a little bit on your rapport with the race officials, but can usually work at smaller races.
+This suggestion depends on your rapport with the race officials but can usually work at smaller races.

 Not every race is a world championship, nor should it be treated that way.
-We all have races on our calendars that we compete in but consider them to be more of training race than something we’ll put on our racing resumés.
+We all have races on our calendars that we compete in but consider them more of a training race than something we’ll put on our racing resumés.

-Many times a women’s criterium race will be 30 minutes plus 3 laps or a women’s circuit road race will be short, say 40 miles.
+A women’s criterium race will often be 30 minutes plus three laps, or a women’s circuit road race will be short, say 40 miles.

 Why not race in another field in addition to the women’s race?

 Yes, it is more riding with men, but it will give you a chance to ride extremely hard and improve your riding skills.

 - Ride in a lower category men’s race or a junior men’s race.